Variable Configuration Object

 Updating Variables

-value="10.0.0.0/16", # Updated value
+existing.value = "10.0.0.0/16" # Updated value

-updated = variables.update(update_model)
+updated = client.variable.update(existing)

 Listing Variables